Blue-tailed day gecko: Behavior

-This Phelsuma species can be quite aggressive both toward its own and to other Phelsuma species.
-In captivity, where the females cannot escape, the males sometimes seriously wound the female.
+P. cepediana can be quite aggressive toward both its own and to other Phelsuma species.
+In captivity, where the female cannot escape, the male sometimes seriously wounds the female.
 In this case, the male and female must be separated.

 Protective coloration and behavior

 Lizards can change in color and pattern ontogenetically.
 Conspicuous tail colors appear only in juveniles and can fade by adulthood.
-Research has been conducted in order to determine if these tail colors compensate for “an increased activity, level, deflecting imminent attacks to the tail.”
+Research has been conducted in order to determine if these tail colors compensate for "an increased activity, level, deflecting imminent attacks to the tail."
 Research has suggested that alteration of activities can affect the ontogenetic color and pattern changes.
 Lizards that are active and forage in habitats that are open tend to increase the probability that they will be attacked by ambush predators.
 Deflection displays and conspicuous colors can shift attacks to the expendable tail.
-By doing this, the prey’s overall likelihood of surviving the attack is increased.
+By doing this, the prey's overall likelihood of surviving the attack is increased.

 Reproduction

-Blue tailed geckos lay eggs every 3-4 weeks.
-They typically lay 2 eggs.
+The adult female blue-tailed gecko lays eggs every 3–4 weeks.
+It typically lays two eggs in a clutch.

-The females will lay their eggs in a location that they feel is safe and protected.
-The geckos will glue their eggs in order to increase safety.
+The female will lay its eggs in a location that it feels is safe and protected.
+It will glue its eggs in order to increase safety.
 When they are kept at a temperature of 28 degrees Celsius, the eggs take between 40 and 45 days to hatch.
-When the new borns are measured, they are normally around 40 mm or 1.6 inches.
+When the newborns are measured, they are normally around 40 mm (1.6 inches).

 Predators

-These geckos frequently will hide amongst dense patches of palm-like Pandanus plants in order to protect themselves from their enemies.
-The Phelsuma cepediana is preyed on by critically endangered Mauritius kestrel.
-This bird feeds almost exclusively on Phelsuma geckos, making Phelsuma cepediana one of its main prey.
-Other birds that are endemic to Mauritius also feed off of Phelsuma geckos.
+The blue-tailed gecko frequently will hide amongst dense patches of palm-like Pandanus plants in order to protect itself from its enemies.
+P. cepediana is preyed upon by the critically endangered Mauritius kestrel.
+This bird feeds almost exclusively on Phelsuma geckos, making P. cepediana one of its main prey items.
+Other birds that are endemic to Mauritius also feed on Phelsuma geckos.

 The 2mm-long ant Technomyrmex albipes that was introduced to Mauritius from the Indo-Pacific area seals the flowers of Roussea with clay to protect mealy bugs.
-These drink the sap and excrete a sugary urine that is collected by the ants.
+The mealy bugs drink the sap and excrete a sugary urine that is collected by the ants.
 The ants attack animals that visit the plant, preventing the blue-tailed day gecko from pollinating the flowers and eating from the fruit, and in this way seriously hampering Roussea's reproduction.

 Captivity

-Male Phelsuma cepediana are extremely high in demand as pets due to their vibrant coloration, and can cost $100 to $200 each.
+Male P. cepediana are extremely high in demand as pets due to their vibrant coloration, and can cost $100 to $200 each.
 With good care, blue-tailed day geckos may live up to 15 years.